-Using our average figures from above, we’ll use the total student loan amount of $52,524.
+Using our average figures from above, we’ll use the total student loan amount of $34,000.
 A quick way to estimate a monthly amount is to plan on $100 per $10,000 in loans.
-This assumes you take the standard 10 year repayment plan.
-In this example, your grad will be paying around $525 per month.
-Now let’s subtract the $525 from $4,000, and we get $3,475…still good.
+This assumes you take the standard 10-year repayment plan.
+In this example, your grad will be paying around $340 per month.
+Now let’s subtract the $340 from $4,000, and we get $3,660…still good.

 You can point out to your student that 6% is just a starting point.
 As you get raises, increase your contribution by 1% each year.
 You will be saving 10% plus of your pay by the time you are 30.
 Again, your future self will thank you!

 Let’s skip credit card payments and assume your grad does not have any–a nice idea indeed!
 At this point in the conversation, you can discuss the impact of credit cards, their pluses and minuses, and sound thinking about them.

-The next item on the worksheet are taxes.
-We are estimating 30% of your monthly salary will go to taxes.
-Let’s deduct annual 401k contributions and health insurance costs from the pre-tax annual salary ($48,000 – $1,017 – $2,880 = $44,103) to give us a better picture of our pre-tax annual income.
-30% of this amount is $13,231 or $1,103 per month.
-Our $3,150 goes down to $2,047—darn those taxes.
+The next item on the worksheet is taxes.
+We are estimating 30% of your monthly salary will go to taxes as a ballpark figure.
+To better understand our pre-tax annual income, let’s deduct annual 401k contributions and health insurance costs from the pre-tax annual salary ($48,000 – $2,880 – 2,412 = $42,708).
+30% of this amount is $12,812 or $1,068 per month.
+After our “need” deductions, we’re at $2,151 monthly —darn those taxes.
 But we’re still looking good!
 We’ll use this figure as our adjusted monthly income.

 What kind of car do they want to drive?
 Do they have a dream city they may want to move to?
 What is the cost of living?
 How much will housing cost?
-Each of these items’ costs are based on approximate percentages of your gross salary, but these values can vary widely.
+Each item’s cost is based on approximate percentages of your gross salary, but these values can vary widely.

 |Starting Monthly Income||$4,000|

-|$$ for your NEEDS||-1,953|
+|$$ for your NEEDS||-1,849|

-|$$ Remaining For Other Living Expenses||$2,047|
+|$$ Remaining For Other Living Expenses||$2,151|

 |Other Insurance (5%)||-200|